 11. Fishing Lake Erie

-Lake Erie is a year round world class fishing destination for many anglers.
+Lake Erie is a year-round world-class fishing destination for many anglers.
 You can cast a line in many places from one end of the Pennsylvania coast near Ohio to the New York border.
 While fishing is free for those under age 16, all persons age 16 and older are required to have a fishing license.
 Pennsylvania fishing licenses can be purchased online.

 12. Lake Shore Railway Museum Free Admission